edwardhdlu/q-trader/README.md

 1. hold
 2. buy
 3. sell

+# Action
+there are 3 possible actions that the agent can take, hold, buy, sell

+# State
+State : Current situation returned by the environment.

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

+# Policy
+The strategy that the agent employs to determine next action based on the current state(we r nit using it)

 # Environment
  market env is essentially a time-series data-frame (RNNs work well with time-series data)